Using Forms for creating surveys and quizzes

 1. Make the survey or quiz short and to the point.
 Long surveys and quizzes can be intimidating and may cause respondents to abandon the form.

-2. Offer an incentive for completing the survey or quiz.
-This could be a discount code, a free gift, or entry into a prize draw.
+2. Provide a motivating reward for completing the survey or quiz.
+This might entail a special discount code, an exclusive complimentary item, or entry into a coveted prize drawing.

 8. Follow up with respondents.
 Send a reminder email or text message to those who have not yet completed the survey or quiz.